Mrkomiljon/mrkomiljon.github.io/resume.md

   - Set up monitoring with accuracy, F1, ROC-AUC, and drift detection metrics.

 - **AI Agent Orchestration**
-  - Designed multi-agent workflows (Planner → Router → Tool Agents → Critic) for complex tasks.
+  - Designed and deployed production pipelines by combining LangGraph for orchestration, FastAPI for APIs, Celery/Redis for distributed task queues, and OpenTelemetry for monitoring.
-  - Deployed production-ready pipelines with LangGraph, FastAPI, Celery/Redis, and OpenTelemetry.
+  - Reduced pipeline latency by 30%, improved system reliability, and enabled real-time observability across services.
   - Experimented with MCP (Model Context Protocol) servers for connecting custom tools and enhancing orchestration.

 - **Speech Recognition & Voice Detection**